Eric Troyer

-Eric Lee Troyer (born 10 April 1949) is an American keyboardist, singer, songwriter, and occasional guitarist, best known as a member of ELO Part II and its successor The Orchestra.
-Troyer was a founding member of ELO Part II, having been recruited by band leader Bev Bevan in 1988.
-He wrote a substantial quantity of the material on ELO Part II's three albums: Electric Light Orchestra Part Two; Moment of Truth; and One Night, a live album recorded in Australia.
-He also wrote a large amount of The Orchestra's album No Rewind.
+Eric Lee Troyer (born 10 April 1949) is an American keyboardist, singer, songwriter, and occasional guitarist.
+Troyer was a founding member of ELO Part II, having been recruited by bandleader Bev Bevan in 1988.
+He wrote a substantial quantity of the material on the band's three albums: Electric Light Orchestra Part Two, Moment of Truth, and One Night Live in Australia.
+He also wrote a large amount of its successor the Orchestra's album No Rewind.

 Life and career

 Troyer has performed on various albums as a session musician and backing vocalist, including albums by John Lennon, Bonnie Tyler, and Celine Dion.